All posts

 Hand off actual code, not a description of it

 Words are easy to move.
 A code change is commits plus ancestry, which pasting flattens.
-Parler moves the change itself as a git bundle:
+Parler Protocol moves the change itself as a git bundle:

 code handoff